 We have defined three working areas in our pillar ‘environment’:

 As the number of our stores continues to grow, we are investing in additional distribution centres in central locations.
 We run our distribution centres in an efficient and energy-saving manner: we use electric transport to limit CO2 emissions and to reduce noise and exhaust levels on site.
 All new distribution centres are fitted with LED lights in the warehouse, offices and outside areas.
 We always check whether it is possible to use renewable energy sources to operate our distribution centres.
 For instance, the logistics centre in Echt, the Netherlands, is equipped with more than 6,500 solar panels, which provide 50% of the centre’s total energy consumption.
-For all other existing warehouses and future warehouses, Action is checking opportunities to install solar panels as a standard.
+And there are more DCs, which use solar panels to produce energy for its own consumption or the power network of the city.
 Our distribution centre in Zwaagdijk, the Netherlands, uses two thermal sources as additional energy supply, which reduces the amount of ordinary energy resources the centre uses.

-Measured by the number of stores and our steady growth, our stores are one of the major contributors to our energy consumption.
-That is why we are continuously looking into new solutions to save energy and make our stores more sustainable and energy-efficient: from alternative energy sources, to LED lights and the installation of smart meters to energy-efficient all electric air-conditioning and heating systems.
-Besides fitting out our new stores with these solutions, in 2019, we implemented various energy saving methods in 26 refurbished stores in the Netherlands.
-Since they are equipped with smart meters, we were be able to track the impact of these measures in comparison to the old fit out.
+Our stores are one of the major contributors to our energy consumption.
+That is why we are continuously looking into new solutions to save energy and make our stores more sustainable and energy-efficient: from alternative energy sources to LED lights, and from the installation of smart meters to the use of energy efficient all-electric air-conditioning and heating systems.

 Recycling at Action